starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 They store their configuration on-board but the [configuration software](https://www.vkbcontrollers.com/pages/downloads) is only native to Windows.
 You can run the software in a virtual machine (VirtualBox, GNOME Boxes, etc) and pass the USB device to the windows environment to configure it that way.

+> [!note]
+> for VKB devices running older firmware with a © symbol present, upgrading firmware is recommended as the game can have difficulties detecting devices with this symbol.
+> You can check this using `lsusb` or `evdev-joystick --list`.

 ## VKB Gunfighter

 Requires a windows-only software for calibration and configuration.
 [Link](https://www.vkbcontrollers.com/pages/downloads)